Trump signed Bibles. Heresy? Many religious leaders say no

 “If it’s meaningful to them to have signatures in their Bible, I’m willing to do that,” he said.

-Trump visited Alabama on Friday to survey the devastation and pay respects to tornado victims.
+A request for comment was left the White House on Saturday, a day after Trump visited Alabama to survey the devastation and pay respects to tornado victims.
 The tornado carved a path of destruction nearly a mile wide, killing 23 people, including four children and a couple in their 80s, with 10 victims belonging to a single extended family.

 At the Providence Baptist Church in Smiths Station, Alabama, the Rev. Rusty Sowell said, the president’s visit was uplifting and will help bring attention to a community that will need a long time to recover.